EBRZ124/Book-Store-Management-System/README.md

 2. Management section - a user can search a book by the ISBN number and has the option to delete a specific book

+3. In all search functions, if a user looks up an author, title or an isbn number and there are no matching results, a corresponding line will be displayed

 - 26.10.2025.

 Added a delete button on every listed book.